AprilWei001/NIM/README.md

 *input files: <genotype input file name (e.g. qced)>  <.frq> which has the in-sample MAF of SNPs used, and <.ld>*

-In-sample ldscore is comptued with
+In-sample ldscore is comptued with [gcta64](https://cnsgenomics.com/software/gcta/#Overview) using all QC-ed genotypes

       gcta64 --bfile <genotype input file name (e.g. qced)> --ld-score --ld-wind 10000 --out <output filename>